pedrominicz/freedom/readme.md

 You can now create an account on the website by visiting `localhost:8000/register`.
 After creating the account you can make it an administrator.

 ```
-$ mysql -u root -p
+$ mysql -u root -p freedom
 Enter password:
+Reading table information for completion of table and column names
+You can turn off this feature to get a quicker startup with -A

 Welcome to the MariaDB monitor.
 Commands end with ; or \g.
-Your MariaDB connection id is 15
+Your MariaDB connection id is 23
 Server version: 10.3.15-MariaDB Source distribution

 Copyright (c) 2000, 2018, Oracle, MariaDB Corporation Ab and others.

 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.

-MariaDB [(none)]> USE freedom;
-Reading table information for completion of table and column names
-You can turn off this feature to get a quicker startup with -A

-Database changed
 MariaDB [freedom]> UPDATE users SET is_admin=1 WHERE id=1;
-Query OK, 1 row affected (0.147 sec)
+Query OK, 0 rows affected (0.000 sec)
-Rows matched: 1  Changed: 1  Warnings: 0
+Rows matched: 1  Changed: 0  Warnings: 0

 MariaDB [freedom]> Bye
 ```